A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

-Now, the first few orders of the perturbative expansion can be worked out easily with a little algebra.
-Doing the calculations is useful to get acquainted with the general structure examined so far.
-The lowest order has been discussed in sect.~1, so we shall concentrate on the perturbative corrections to it.
-As of now, we shall assume that $\mu(\epsilon)$ is expanded according to eq.~(\ref{eq:splittingone}).
+The first few orders of the perturbative expansion can be worked out with little algebraic effort.
+Doing the calculations is useful to familiarize with the general structure discussed so far.
+The order $\cO(\epsilon^0)$ of the expansion has been discussed in sect.~1.
+We can focus on the perturbative corrections to it.
+From now on we assume that $\mu(\epsilon)$ has Taylor coefficients given by eq.~(\ref{eq:splittingone}).